 But Herbalife borderlines being a scam because of the way that they present their company, the promises they make to people, and the amount of money you can actually make by joining them as a distributor.

-You won’t make money selling their products, at least not anything that worthwhile.
+You won’t make a living wage selling their products, at least not anything that worthwhile.
+It’s a known fact that 99% of people who join MLM’s break even or lose money.

 Just look at what Sharon Shea, a former Herbalife distributor had to say,